karlorz/auth0-spring-graphql-react-example/README.md

 # Building a GraphQL API with Spring for GraphQL

 This repository contains a GraphQL demo, with an API server application and a React client for displaying a list of companies.
-The tutorial for creating this example is available on [Okta Developer Blog]().
+The tutorial for creating this example is available at [How to Build a GraphQL API with Spring Boot](https://auth0.com/blog/how-to-build-a-graphql-api-with-spring-boot/).

 **Prerequisites:**